-17 Observers have sometimes characterized Russia's submarines rather than China's as being the most capable faced by the U.S. Navy.
-See, for example, Joe Gould and Aaron Mehta, "US Could Lose a Key Weapon for Tracking Chinese and Russian Subs," Defense News, May 1, 2019; Dave Majumdar, "Why the U.S. Navy Fears Russia's Submarines," National Interest, October 12, 2018; John Schaus, Lauren Dickey, and Andrew Metrick, "Asia's Looming Subsurface Challenge," War on the Rocks, August 11, 2016; Paul McLeary, "Chinese, Russian Subs Increasingly Worrying the Pentagon," Foreign Policy, February 24, 2016; Dave Majumdar, "U.S. Navy Impressed with New Russian Attack Boat," USNI News, October 28, 2014.
+18 Observers have sometimes characterized Russia's submarines rather than China's as being the most capable faced by the U.S. Navy.
+See, for example, Joe Gould and Aaron Mehta, "US Could Lose a Key Weapon for Tracking Chinese and Russian Subs," Defense News, May 1, 2019; Dave Majumdar, "Why the U.S. Navy Fears Russia's Submarines," National Interest, October 12, 2018; John Schaus, Lauren Dickey, and Andrew Metrick, "Asia's Looming Subsurface Challenge," War on the Rocks, August 11, 2016; Paul McLeary, "Chinese, Russian Subs Increasingly Worrying the Pentagon," Foreign Policy, February 24, 2016; Dave Majumdar, "U.S. Navy Impressed with New Russian Attack

-between 65 and 70 submarines by 2020.118 DIA states that "By 2020 the submarine force probably will increase to about 70 submarines.19 ONI states that "China's submarine force continues to grow at a low rate, though with substantially more-capable submarines replacing older units.
+Most of China's submarines are non-nuclear-powered attack submarines (SSs).
+China also operates a small number of nuclear-powered attack submarines (SSNs) and a small number of nuclear-powered ballistic missile submarines (SSBNs).
+The number of SSNs and SSBNs may grow in coming years, but the force will likely continue to consist mostly of SSs.
+DOD states that "The speed of growth of the submarine force has slowed and [the force] will likely grow to between 65 and 70 submarines by 2020."
+DIA states that "By 2020 the submarine force probably will increase to about 70 submarines."
+ONI states that "China's submarine force continues to grow at a low rate, though with substantially more-capable submarines replacing older units.
 Current expansion at submarine production yards could allow higher future production numbers."
-ONI projects that China's submarine force will grow from a total of 66 boats (4 SSBNs, 7 SSNs, and 55 SSs) in 2020 to 76 boats (8 SSBNs, 13 SSNs, and 55 SSs) in 2030.20
+ONI projects that China's submarine force will grow from a total of 66 boats (4 SSBNs, 7 SSNs, and 55 SSs) in 2020 to 76 boats (8 SSBNs, 13 SSNs, and 55 SSs) in 2030.21

 China's newest series-built SS design is the Yuan-class (Type 039) SS (Figure 4), its newest SSN class is the Shang-class (Type 093) SSN (Figure 5), and its newest SSBN class is the Jin (Type 094) class SSBN (Figure 6).
 ONI states that "nuclear submarines are solely produced at Huludao Shipyard and typically undergo two to four years of outfitting and sea-trials before becoming operational.
 Since 2006, eight nuclear submarines have reached IOC initial operational capability], for an average of one every 15 months....
-Diesel-Electric submarines are produced at two shipyards and typically undergo approximately one year of outfitting and sea-trials before becoming becoming operational."21
+Diesel-Electric submarines are produced at two shipyards and typically undergo approximately one year of outfitting and sea-trials before becoming operational."22

-Figure 4.Yuan (Type 039) Attack Submarine (SS)
+Figure 4.
+Yuan (Type 039) Attack Submarine (SS)